Best Handheld VHF Marine Radio Reviews and Buying Guide for 2018

 It also has a Bass Boost Function that further boosts audio clarity and an Active Noise Cancelling technology that minimizes up to 90% of background noise- according to the manufacturer.

 Another impressive feature that we can’t fail to mention is that this radio has an IPX8 waterproof rating.
-For the uninitiated, this rating means this radio is not only totally waterproof, but it can also withstand being submerged 4.9ft in water for up to 30 minutes.
+For the uninitiated, this rating means this radio is not only waterproof, but it can also withstand being submerged 4.9ft in water for up to 30 minutes.

 This marine radio uses a 2000-mAh radio that can last you up to 17 hours on a single charge.
 The package brings you a rapid desktop charger and a cigarette lighter cable for more recharging options.